Q: May I apply to more than one program?

 English Language TestsQ: I am a foreign student.
 My TOEFL/IELTS score is more than two years old, so the Educational Testing Service will not send official scores to you.
 Will you accept a photocopy?

 A: No. TOEFL and IELTS tests must be taken no more than two years before the desired semester of entry.
-Test scores for applicants applying to fall semester 2013, may not be older than September 1, 2011.
+Test scores for applicants applying to fall semester 2015, may not be older than fall 2013.
 Photocopies of scores are not acceptable.

 Q: I am a foreign student who attended a master’s level program in the U.S. although my undergraduate work was taken at a non-English speaking institution abroad.
 Because I have a U.S. master’s degree, will the TOEFL or IELTS score requirement be waived?